Source: Pys.Org January 20, 2017 by Leslie Morris

 Social pedestrian navigation, such as walking down a crowded sidewalk, is something humans take for granted, but the actual process is quite sophisticated – especially if you’re a robot.

 “The key insight to the research is that we’re trying to minimize uncertainty when people are around a robot that’s moving,” said Knepper.
 “In a human pedestrian situation, we all implicitly trust each other to behave in a competent manner.
 If I move right in a hallway, you will mirror that behavior.
 Building this same trust in robots is non-trivial because trust comes with prediction.
-There will be a smooth, socially competent experience if I the robot will go by me.” . . .
+There will be a smooth, socially competent experience if I trust the robot will go by me.” . . .
 Read complete report

 Dig Deeper: Robotics